By Tim Lambert

 London Street was pedestrianised in 1976.
 The rest of the Basingstoke town centre was pedestrianised in 1988.
 The Malls Shopping Centre was built in 1981.

 Basingstoke in the 21st Century

 In the 21st century, Basingstoke continues to thrive.
+Milestones Museum opened in 2000.
 Festival Place Shopping Centre opened in 2002.
-In 2020 the population of Basingstoke was about 90,000.
+In 2022 the population of Basingstoke was 114,000.